 - Post-launch: Changes or adjustments requested or needed post-launch (this will happen; trust me).

 - Handoff to support: Websites take maintenance and support over time – they are “free as in puppies”.
 Often the team best suited to handle that is different from the one best suited to design and build it, so plan ahead for what team will do that, how ongoing digital governance will work, and when to transition.

 QA planWhat types of quality assurance are going to be needed right before you launch?
 At the very least, your team should be asking questions such as:

 - What stakeholders need to review and accept the website?
 This can both build internal confidence in the product and also identify possible improvements.

 - Who needs to review the text and imagery on the website and how long is that going to take?

 - What else needs to be checked?
-Who will be doing the final review to check if the site is accessible (see my colleague’s blog post about Accessible Design), to make sure the payment gateway is properly connected so users can make donations, or to make sure Google Analytics is receiving data?
-The specific areas to check (adwords, redirects, mailing list signups, etc.) depend on your specific project.
+Who will be doing the final review to check if the site is accessible, to make sure the payment gateway is properly connected so users can make donations, or make sure Google Analytics is receiving data?
+The specific areas to check (Google Ads, redirects, mailing list signups, etc.) depend on your specific project.